We are in a battle ground of ideas and we are in a war over narrative power.

 Raven’s biggest takeaways from college are: keep working at what you are doing at a safe and steady pace, and of course, be up front, honest, and quickly communicative.

-Film has made me the person I always wanted to be; confident, perseverant, and conscientious.
+“Film has made me the person I always wanted to be; confident, perseverant, and conscientious.
 It taught me how to convey my ideas, motivate people, and trust others that such a collaborative art form requires.
-I went from rarely putting out ideas to friends, to pitching ideas to clients.
+I went from rarely putting ideas out to friends, to pitching ideas to clients.
 Seeing myself accomplish feats that seemed only for those I thought of as betters has lifted my self-worth immensely.
-Even better is seeing the relief and delight in friends after we all put 110% and sleepless nights into a film because we all love bringing stories to life and the journey that bonds us together while making the production happen.
+Even better is seeing the relief and delight in friends after we all put 110% and sleepless nights into a film because we all love bringing stories to life, and the journey that bonds us together while making the production happen.”

+Raven Two Feathers was a 2014 graduate of Ballard High School.
 At Ballard, Raven was president of the Future Filmmakers Club, and producer of Just Plane Lucky in the 2014 NFFTY 48-hour Film-Off, which placed second overall.
-Raven has used her experiences of moving around the U.S. from the age of five to give her a fresh perspective of the world with the goal to tell stories that aren’t normally heard — stories about “the diversity that life has to offer.”
-In 2013 Raven, along with teens around the country, participated in the SuperFly Filmmaking Experience workshop where she told the story of the Suquamish Tribe in the Kitsap Peninsula.
-The film, Live to Remember, which she produced with other participants, screened at the Seattle International Film Festival and was added to the collection at Smithsonian’s National Museum of the American Indian.
+Raven has used their experiences of moving around the U.S. from the age of five to give them a fresh perspective of the world with the goal to tell stories that aren’t normally heard — stories about “the diversity that life has to offer.”
+In 2013 Raven, along with teens from around the country, participated in the SuperFly Filmmaking Experience workshop where they told the story of the Suquamish Tribe in the Kitsap Peninsula.
+The film, Live to Remember, which they produced with other participants, screened at the Seattle International Film Festival and was added to the collection at Smithsonian’s National Museum of the American Indian.